 HOW TO SELL A HOME WITH AN UNPERMITTED BATHROOM

 I see this all the time: A homeowner purchased a home 20 years ago and installed a bathroom in the basement, but never pulled the required permits with the Town.
+So what happens when they try to sell the home later on?

-Now the owner wants to sell and when it comes time to obtain the certificate of occupancy, the Town inspector comes in and sees the bathroom, which doesn’t appear on the tax record for the property.
+So now the owner wants to sell and when it comes time to obtain the certificate of occupancy, the Town inspector comes in and sees the bathroom, which doesn’t appear on the tax record for the property.

 So he/she finds out you never pulled permits for the bathroom.
 In this case, many people wonder: What exactly happens?
 Does the inspector make you rip up the bathroom? 😱.
 Do you have to pay a fine? 😱.